-The applicant is requesting conceptual approval to:
+The applicant is requesting a Certificate of Appropriateness for the following:

 1. Rehabilitate the original portions of the primary historic structure.

 - 2. Demolish a non-contributing addition and construct an addition in its place. - 3.
 Demolish two non-contributing additions to the existing carriage structure. - 4.
 Construct an addition to the rear carriage structure. - 5.
 Connect the primary historic structure and the carriage structure through the construction of a screened porch.